nuthanc/angular_course/cmp-databinding-course/README.md

 ### Passing Recipe Data with Property Binding

 * Use Input and Property Binding to get the data from recipe-list to recipe-item

+### Passing Data with Event and Property Binding

+* Author used recipeWasSelected event in recipe-list for recipe-item, but I used click event directly which led to lesser code
+* Components modified are recipe-list, recipe-item, recipes and recipe-detail